George Macdonald (malariologist): Career

 In 1925 Macdonald was appointed research assistant at the Sir Alfred Jones Research Laboratory in Freetown, Sierra Leone, where during the next four years he carried out studies on the effects of malaria in African children.
 In 1932 he took the post of medical officer for the Mariani Medical Association in Assam.
 He held this appointment until 1937.
 During the second world war Macdonald had a distinguished service.
 He was, in turn, commanding officer of No. 1, No. 2 and No. 3 Malaria Field Laboratories in the Middle East and Central Mediterranean, with a final rank of Brigadier.

 Macdonald became director of the Ross Institute in 1945.
 He was appointed CMG in 1953, and elected a Fellow of the college in 1955.
 In 1954 he received the Darling Foundation Medal and prize from the World Health Assembly in Geneva for his studies on epidemiology and control of malaria.

 Ronald Ross and Macdonald are credited with developing a mathematical model of mosquito-borne pathogen transmission.
 A systematic historical review suggests that several mathematicians and scientists contributed to development of the Ross-Macdonald model over a period of 70 years.
 The Ross-Macdonald model has since played a central role in the development of research on mosquito-borne pathogen transmission and strategies for mosquito-borne disease prevention.

+Macdonald continued working even after being diagnosed with lung cancer in 1966, submitting his last paper only two weeks before dying.